Changing the Date

 How to Change the Date on the Waterfowl Map

-FowlTracker lets you explore historical Waterfowl Roosting Area maps to track bird movement patterns over time.
-You can change the date to view where ducks and geese were roosting on any given day during the season.
+FowlTracker lets you explore historical Waterfowl Activity maps to track bird movement patterns over time.
+You can change the date to compare activity for different days in the season.

 Using the Date Picker

-The date picker allows you to select any date within the available range to see where waterfowl were roosting that morning.
+The date picker allows you to select any date within the available range to see waterfowl activity for that day.

-- Step 1: Locate the date picker in the top-left corner of the map.
+• Step 1: Locate the date picker in the top-right corner of the map.

 What Date Ranges Can I Select?

 You can select any date from November 1 to March 31 of each hunting season.
-Historical roosting data is available starting from November 1, 2022.
+Historical activity data is available starting from November 1, 2022.

 Why Can't I Select Today's Date?